 Restricted: Restricted fund balances include amounts that are restricted to specific purposes either by: a) constraints placed on the use of resources by creditors, grantors, contributors or laws and regulations of other governments/agencies, or b) imposed by law through constitutional provisions or enabling legislation.
-The District had no restricted fund balances at September 30, 2020.
+The District had no restricted fund balances at year-end.

 Committed: Committed fund balances include amounts that can only be used for specific purposes pursuant to constraints imposed by the District's Board of Commissioners through a Board Resolution and remain in place until action is taken by the District Board to remove or revise the limitations.
-The District had no committed fund balances at September 30, 2020.
+The District had no committed fund balances at year-end.